Mythra/sash/README.md

 ### sash show ###

 If you're like me you've probably created a lot of individual files under a specific subcategory.
 To the point where you have so many files you don't want to manually cat them all out.
-Enter sash_show.
+Enter `sash show`.
 Sash show allows you to get a materialized view of an entire sub category so that way you know exactly what content is in it.